nigeltc/dod/README.md

 * I'm linking to the minimized CDN version of phaser to save space.
 * Chapter 3: There are some changes to the game config when moving to the full dungeon map.
 Also, for Firefox, at least, you need to add `type="module"` to the script tag in index.html.
+* Chapter 3: With the new turn manager, you need to hold the keys down for the movement to feel natural.